gzachariadis/Python.Challenges/README.md

 - Problem Constraints
    - Limitations & Guidelines on the Problem.
 - Solution(s)
-   - Source Code
+   - Source Code in the form of a Python executable.
-- Optional - Indicators
+- Indicators
    - ✅ Indicates I achieved the Optimal Solution (as voted by the Platform's Users) on my first attempt.
    - 🏆 Indicates I achieve the 2nd best answer.
    - 🚩 Indicates a failure to match achieve a top 3 solution on the first try.